I have a passion for senior dogs and would love to see more finding homes, so of course I’d like to “convince” you to adopt one!!

 Surely they’ll have health problems!

 Old does not mean sick, old means they’ve reached the number that says “senior.”
 Many old dogs are in great health, and many young dogs are not.
 It’s true the older we all get the greater the chance of developing health issues.
-Red, my 16 1/2 year old has her share, but our younger dog Jack became paralysed at around 4ish (don’t know his exact age) and had to have very expensive spinal surgery.
+Red had her share, and our younger dog Jack became paralysed at around 4ish (don’t know his exact age) and had to have very expensive spinal surgery.

 See, no guarantees!